inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 ## Add functionality

 Need further customizations or additional features?
-If you are developing a features in an existing module check the [Develop or edit a module section](./edit_a_module.md).
+If you are developing features in an existing module, check the [Develop or edit a module section](./edit_a_module.md).
-If you are creating your own extensions check the [Extensions section](../extensions/custom.md).
+If you are creating your own extensions, check the [Extensions section](../extensions/custom.md).